 The information needed for identifying root causes in any investigation should be appropriately documented.
 The first piece of information to be recorded should be a thorough and precise description of the event.
 A timeline that discusses the process up to the time the deviation occurred should be established.
 Once the event and timeline are properly recorded, a number of questions should be asked and information collected to ferret out the root cause.
-To make sure the true root cause is identified, each investigation must address the following elements:
+To make sure the true root cause and corrective action is identified, each investigation must address the following elements:

 - Historical evaluation; have we seen this before on this or other products?
 Have we seen this before on this line?
 Have we seen this before with these operators?

 - An evaluation of the process or methods used during the operation

 - An evaluation of the materials used during the operation